junxit/us-congress-bills-115/metadata.md

 - 2017-04-05 — Introduced in House
 - 2017-04-05 — Introduced in House
 - 2017-04-05 — Referred to the House Committee on Energy and Commerce.
+- 2017-04-07 — Referred to the Subcommittee on Health.
+- 2018-04-25 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2018-04-25 — Subcommittee Consideration and Mark-up Session Held.
+- 2018-05-17 — Committee Consideration and Mark-up Session Held.
+- 2018-05-17 — Ordered to be Reported by Voice Vote.
+- 2018-06-12 — Placed on the Union Calendar, Calendar No. 572.
+- 2018-06-12 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-738.
+- 2018-06-12 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-738.